geomagpy/MARTAS/README.md

 app/addcred.py    |	run to add protected credentials to be used e.g. by data sending protocol, database connections etc, avoinding the use of plain text passwords in scripts app/archive.py    |	MARCOS job to periodically archive contents of the data base into archive files (e.g. CDF).
 Remove information from the data base exceeding a defined age.
-The latter requires additionally to run sql optimze routines in order to prevent an overflow of the local data base storage files. app/ardcomm.py    |	Communication program for microcontrollers (here ARDUINO) e.g. used for reomte switching commands app/backup_config.sh    |	Bash scripts wich creates a zipped backup file containing all configuration information - stored in HOME/Backups (apply weekly) app/cleanup.sh    |	remove buffer files older than a definite period app/deleteold.py    |	delete old inputs from a database, using a sampling rate dependent indicator (deleteold.py -h) app/di.py    |	Routine based on MagPys absoluteAnalysis tool to analyse geomagnetic DI measurements from multiple input sources/observatories.
+The latter requires additionally to run sql optimze routines in order to prevent an overflow of the local data base storage files. app/ardcomm.py    |	Communication program for microcontrollers (here ARDUINO) e.g. used for reomte switching commands app/backup_config.sh    |	Bash scripts wich creates a zipped backup file containing all configuration information - stored in HOME/Backups (apply weekly or monthly, section 3.5) app/cleanup.sh    |	remove buffer files older than a definite period app/deleteold.py    |	delete old inputs from a database, using a sampling rate dependent indicator (deleteold.py -h) app/di.py    |	Routine based on MagPys absoluteAnalysis tool to analyse geomagnetic DI measurements from multiple input sources/observatories.